 - Private mortgage lenders

-- Mortgage Finance Companies
+- Mortgage finance companies

 What can I do to make sure I pass?

-- Come up with a larger down payment
+- Have a larger down payment

 - Pay a lump sum on your current mortgage (for homeowners who are switching lenders)